KabbAmine/vCoolor.vim/README.md

 If you're using pathogen, extract the files into `bundle` directory.

 ### Using Vundle (Best way)
-Just add the following lines in the Vundle part of your vimrc:
+Just add the following line in the Vundle part of your vimrc:

-    Plugin 'ConvertBase.vim'
 	Plugin 'KabbAmine/vCoolor.vim'

 Then proceed to the installation of the plugins with the following command: